-(1) in direct support of requirements from the White House Military Office; or
+(1) in direct support of requirements from the White House

+Military Office; or

-(2) operationally relevant to the mission areas of the White House Military Office.(c) ACCESSIBILITY OF INFORMATION.-The
+(2) operationally relevant to the mission areas of the White

+House Military Office.
-(c) ACCESSIBILITY OF INFORMATION.-The programmatic and budgetary information required to assess the efficacy of the national level programs covered by subsection (b) shall be provided to the senior official designated under such subsection by the following officials:

-$\left(1\right)$ The Secretary of each military department.

-(2) The Under Secretary of Defense for Policy.

-(3) The Under Secretary of Defense for Research and Engineering.
+- (c) Accessibility of Information.-The programmatic and budgetary information required to assess the efficacy of the national level programs covered by subsection (b) shall be provided to the senior official designated under such subsection by the following officials: - (1) The Secretary of each military department.(2) The Under Secretary of Defense for Policy. - (3) The Under Secretary of Defense for Research and Engineering.